secretsciencelab/secretcampfire/README.md

 An immortal, lightweight, self-hosted microblogging system that...
 - supports tumblr features like `reblog`, `follow` and an infinite-scroll `dashboard` feed
-- is built with 100% free (but industry-grade) services, so it costs you nothing to run your blog 24/7 forever
+- runs in the cloud and is built with 100% free (but industry-grade) components, so it costs you nothing to run your blog 24/7 forever
 - can never be killed, because you own and control:
   - your blog
   - your blog's content
   - your blog's social network
 - is open-source, so you may customize it to your heart's content
 - can run on any platform you like, so you are never locked into one service
+- is free as in *free*dom

 ## Quickstart